Ancient scripts of the Indian subcontinent: Landa script

 Laṇḍā script evolved from the Śāradā during the 10th century.
 It was widely used in Punjab, Sindh, Kashmir and some parts of Balochistan and Khyber Pakhtunkhwa.
-It was used to write Punjabi, Hindustani, Sindhi, Saraiki, Balochi, Kashmiri, Pashto, and various Punjabi dialects like Pahari-Pothwari.
+It was used to write Punjabi, Hindavi, Sindhi, Balochi, Kashmiri, Pashto, and various Punjabi dialects like Pahari-Pothwari.

 Sub-scripts of landa script

 Landa script gave rise to many important descendant writing systems like;

 Multani script

 Multani is a Brahmic script originating in the Multan region of Punjab.
-It was used to write Saraiki language, often considered a dialect of Western Punjabi language.
+It was used to write Saraiki, a dialect of Punjabi language.
 The script was used for routine writing and commercial activities.
 Multani is one of four Landa scripts whose usage was extended beyond the mercantile domain and formalized for literary activity and printing; the others being Gurmukhi, Khojki, and Khudawadi.

 Mahajani script

 Mahajani is a Laṇḍā mercantile script that was historically for writing accounts and financial records in Marwari, Hindi and Punjabi.

 It is a Brahmic script and is written left-to-right.
-Mahajani refers to the Hindi word for 'bankers', also known as 'sarrafi' or 'kothival' (merchant).
+Mahajani refers to the Punjabi word for 'bankers', also known as 'sarrafi' or 'kothival' (merchant).